County Carlow: Urban areas

-Carlow is the county town and by far the largest settlement, with over 40% of the county's population.
-It is the 13th largest urban area in the state and, excluding cities, the 8th largest town.
+Carlow is the county town and by far the largest settlement, with approximately 44% of the county's population.
+It is the 12th largest urban area in the State and, excluding cities, the 7th largest town.

 Under CSO classification, an "Urban Area" is a town with a population greater than 1,500.
 Despite having only three towns which qualify as urban areas, County Carlow is predominantly an urban county.
-According to the 2016 Census, 55.8 percent of the county lived in urban areas (i.e. the three largest towns), and the remaining 44.2 percent lived in rural areas.
-Nearly two-thirds (64.3 percent) of the county's population live in the ten largest settlements.
+As of the 2022 census, 57.2 percent of the county lived in urban areas (i.e. the three largest towns), and the remaining 42.8 percent lived in rural areas.
+Nearly two-thirds (65.6 percent) of the county's population live in the ten largest settlements.

 Economy

 The Central Statistics Office estimate of Carlow's total household income in 2017 was €1.48 billion, ranking 24th out of 26 counties However, Carlow residents were the 13th highest per capita tax contributors in the State, returning a total of €331 million in taxes in 2017.
 This was primarily driven by the higher aggregate value of economic output from the county, along with higher wages when compared to counties in other regions such as the Midland or Border Region.
 Per capita disposable income in 2017 was €20,154, or 96.63% of the State average, ranking it 8th in the country.
 The primary economic sectors within the county are retail, services, manufacturing, pharmaceuticals and the food and drink industry.